derschnee68/web-starter/README.md

-# Turborepo starter
+# Web starter

+This repo is a boilerplate for bootstrapping a front and backend using typescript, leveraging:
-This is an official pnpm starter turborepo.
+- an official pnpm starter turborepo
+- a mysql database setup via docker
+- a github action workflow

 ## What's inside?